What is Sjögren syndrome?

 Sjögren syndrome is an autoimmune disorder.
 This means that the body’s own immune

-glands that produce moisture.
+the glands that produce moisture.
 It commonly causes dry skin, dry eyes, and dry mouth.

-There are 2 types of Sjögren syndrome:
+There are two types of Sjögren syndrome:

-scleroderma, lupus, or rheumatoid arthritis.
-It accounts for 50% of all cases.
+as scleroderma, lupus, or rheumatoid arthritis.

 What causes Sjögren syndrome?